ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 * human versus artificial intelligence in settings of prediction markets
 * code, AI, and law

-[**IronHacks**](https://www.ironhacks.com) offers flexibility in data collection as well as the design of randomized or natural experiments (field studies) enabling researchers to assess various treatment effects and capturing a variety of digital trace data (code-based interactions, natural language conversations, interactions with code, data, artifacts, and AI, attention, etc.).
-It can also be combined with data collected in lab settings, e.g. those of interest to psychologist (e.g. cognitive modeling using physiological data collected via wearable computing devices like eyetrackers, smart wristbands or even genomics (e.g. to connect to the field of social genonomics)).
+[**IronHacks**](https://www.ironhacks.com) offers flexibility in data collection as well as the design of randomized or natural experiments (field studies) enabling researchers to assess various treatment effects and capturing a variety of digital trace data (code-based interactions, natural language conversations, interactions with code, data, artifacts, and AI, attention, etc.) It can also be combined with data collected in lab settings, e.g. those of interest to psychologist (e.g. cognitive modeling using physiological data collected via wearable computing devices like eyetrackers, smart wristbands or even genomics (e.g. to connect to the field of social genonomics)).

 ## **Workshop Agenda**